giantswarm/docs/sources/guides/mysql-backup.md

 $ cd giantswarm-mysql-archiver
 ```

+A hint for the impatient: There is a `Makefile` in that repository which allows you to call most commands described in this tutorial in a reproducible way.

 ## AWS S3 setup overview

 Setting up everything on AWS involves a few steps which are outlined here.
 We don't go into all the details, since there should be plenty of tutorials for that elsewhere.